kylezhou-mo/kyle-zhou/content/authors/xiong/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.

-# Link to a PDF of your resume/CV.
-# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
-# and uncomment the lines below.
-# - icon: cv
-#   icon_pack: ai
-#   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""